Falcon-Vector/EZ-RPG/README.md

 <hr>

 This is my first game ever, made in an open-source engine called GoDot.
 My game is an RPG-type game, meaning that you're supposed to explore the maps and encounter stuff while exploring.
-Here what you encounter is a slime (who tries to kill you).
+Here what you encounter is a slime ( who tries to kill you :3 ).
 The player uses the "E" key on their keyboard to deal damage to the slime.
 You can go to the new scene by going up, near the cliff-like structure in the main scene.
 I sincerely thank you for playing my game.